awsdocs/amazon-ses-developer-guide/doc-source/configure-sns-notifications.md

 You will be charged standard Amazon SNS rates for bounce, complaint, and delivery notifications\.
 For more information, see the [Amazon SNS pricing page](https://aws.amazon.com/sns/pricing)\.

 **Note**
-If an attempt to publish to your Amazon SNS topic fails because the topic has been deleted or your AWS account no longer has permissions to publish to it, Amazon SES removes the configuration for that topic\.
+If an attempt to publish to your Amazon SNS topic fails because the topic has been deleted or your AWS account no longer has permissions to publish to it, Amazon SES removes the configuration for that topic if it's been configured for bounces or complaints \(not deliveries \- for delivery notifications, SES won't delete the SNS topic configuration setting\)\.
 Additionally, Amazon SES re\-enables bounce and complaint email notifications for the identity, and you receive a notification of the change by email\.
 If multiple identities are configured to use the topic, the topic configuration for each identity is changed when each identity experiences a failure to publish to the topic\.

 ## Configuring notifications using the Amazon SES API<a name="configure-feedback-notifications-api"></a>